The-CodeBreakeR/piqtree/docs/quickstart/alisim_simulate_alignment.md

 `simulate_alignment()` also allows specifying the following (optional) parameters.

-- `length`: int.
+- `length`: int | list[int].
 The length of sequences.
 Default: 1000 sites.
+For partitions, if a list of lengths is provided, each length will be applied to the corresponding partition.
+If a single length is provided, all partitions will have the same length.
 - `insertion_rate`: float.
 The insertion rate.
 Default: 0.
 - `deletion_rate`: float.
 The deletion rate.
 Default: 0.
 - `insertion_size_distribution`: str.
 The insertion size distribution.
 Default: "POW{1.7/100}" (a power-law (Zipfian) distribution with parameter a of 1.7 and maximum indel size of 100).
 - `deletion_size_distribution`: str.
 The deletion size distribution.
 Default: "POW{1.7/100}".
 - `root_seq`: str.
 The root sequence.
 Default: "".
-- `partition_info`: partition_info: str.
-The content of the partition file.
-Default: "".
 - `partition_type`: str | None.
-The type of partitions,  must be ‘equal’, ‘proportion’, ‘unlinked’, or None.
 Default: None.
+If specified, partition_type must be ‘equal’, ‘proportion’, ‘unlinked’, representing Edge-equal, Edge-proportional, and Topology-unlinked [partition models](https://iqtree.github.io/doc/AliSim#partition-models), respectively.
 - `num_threads`: int.
 The number of threads.
 Default: 1.